johnnovak/johnnovak.site/blog/_posts/2016-04-17-the-nim-raytracer-project-part1.md

   different lighting conditions.

-To sum up, I personally tend to think of rasterization as a more artist-centric and ray tracing a rather scientific approach of image generation.
+To sum up, I personally tend to think of rasterization as a more artist-centric and ray tracing a more scientific approach of image generation.
 Ultimately, both are just tools of solving the problem of mapping a 3D scene onto a 2D image surface, but there's a certain undeniable beauty and elegance to ray tracing algorithms in how they generate complex optical